eblerjana/hgsvc3/experiments/genotyping/README.md

 # Genotyping

 This contains the pipeline used to run the genotyping experiments for the HGSVC3 paper.
-See the steps below to re-produce the analysis.
+See the steps below to replicate the analysis.

 ## How to replicate the results